 - If possible, spend time with the dog that you want to adopt or buy before bringing him home for good.
 If your children seem apprehensive, it may be time to hold off for now.

 - Learn what it takes to properly own a dog.
 If you sense that you will not have the time or resources beforehand, then owning a dog may not be the best fit for your family.
 Most pets require a good deal of attention and exercise in order to maintain ideal behavior.

 If you already have mans best friend in the household, there are extra precautions that you can take to prevent a dog bite injury.
 For instance, never play aggressively with any dog (such as tug) and do not disturb one that is sleeping or eating.
 Since half of the injury victims are young children, it is important to not leave infants and young kids alone with any dog.

 In order to prevent injury to children, it is important to teach them how to properly treat all animals and what to do if they come across a stray that is acting aggressive.
 Teaching children what to do in these situations can help prevent an attack and can potentially save lives.

 Dog bite injuries can cause physical, emotional and monetary damages.
-Sacramento dog bite lawyer Frank Penney understands the devastation that these injuries can cause and fights for the rights of victims.
+Roseville dog bite lawyer Frank Penney understands the devastation that these injuries can cause and fights for the rights of victims.